Chart Color Schemes

 Adamstown Heights features high concentrations of family households, with a higher-than-average median household size

 Family households account for 79.6% of all households, including 40.8% couples with children, 28.4% couples without children, and 9.2% single parent families.
-Non-family households constitute the remaining 20.4%, with lone person households at 17.7% and group households comprising 2.7%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.
+Non-family households constitute the remaining 20.4%, with lone person households at 17.7% and group households comprising 2.7% of the total.
+The median household size is 2.8 people, larger than the Regional NSW average of 2.4 people.

 Frequently Asked Questions - Households